 Founded in 2001, Anquet started out selling sets of disks containing OS digital map data.
 Since then, the business has moved more and more to online delivery.
 In the early days, you needed to install Anquet v06 but Outdoor Map Navigator has taken over that role now.
-Both tools will work on Windows and there are apps for iOS and Android too so your maps are available on your tablet or smartphone.
-As well as Ordnance Survey maps, the range now includes those from Isle of Man Survey, Harvey Maps and France’s IGN.
+Both tools will work on Windows and there is an app for Android too (the one for iPads does not work with iOS 11.0 at the time of writing) so your maps are available on your tablet or smartphone.
+As well as Ordnance Survey maps, the range now includes those from the Isle of Man Survey, Harvey Maps and France’s IGN.
 Though it is not my main tool, I still have Anquet for sake of exploration as much as anything else.

-It was perusal of National Geographic’s hiking maps for North America that led to my discovering this.
+It was my perusal of National Geographic’s hiking maps for North America that led to my discovering this.
 The viewer is an app for iOS and Android while there also are plans for a Windows Phone one.
 Maps are, as the name suggests in PDF form and you can zoom in and out of them.
 What can cause some confusion are the number of map providers whose wares are on offer.
 Some of the maps are free while others attract a fee with enhanced versions of USGS map tiles going for $0.79 each at the time of writing.
-Others will cost you more and National Geographic falls in to this category.
+Others will cost you more and National Geographic falls into this category.
 Intriguingly, so does Harvey Maps on this side of the Atlantic so this is more than a North American mapping range.

 Though it is not a digital mapping tool per se, it is possible to use Garmin’s BaseCamp software to view maps stored on a Garmin GPS device.
-The range of maps is extensive with dedicated country coverage including Britain, U.S.A., Canada, Austria, Norway and Spain while there are base maps that also cover any countries for which dedicated mapping is unavailable.
+The range of maps is extensive with dedicated country coverage including Britain, the U.S.A., Canada, Austria, Norway and Spain while there are base maps that also cover any countries for which dedicated mapping is unavailable.

 Some now decry Anquet’s customer service yet it was not that which caused me to look elsewhere.
 Anquet v06 had become troublesome on the machine that I was using so I went looking at Mapyx Quo after hearing some good things about it.
-Again, internet delivery is the mainstay for buying maps though an offer led me to buying Ordnance Survey 1:50000 and 1:25000 maps for the whole of Great Britain on USB sticks, a move that involved a wait for the media and then for stabilisation of the software afterwards.
+Again, internet delivery is the mainstay for buying maps though an offer led me to buy Ordnance Survey 1:50000 and 1:25000 maps for the whole of Great Britain on USB sticks, a move that involved a wait for the media and then for stabilisation of the software afterwards.
 It was just as well that the software is free and that it is just the maps that you buy.
 Even with some jerky movements on Windows 10, I still stick with it for the range additionally includes 1:50000 maps from OSi and OSNI for the island of Ireland.
 Slovenian maps once were available but that now seems not to be the case anymore though previous purchases continue to work largely as they should.

 There was a time when all digital mapping packages came in shrink-wrapped boxes and some have moved away from this model faster than others.
 Memory-Map made the move into the downloadable map business more recently than others and also has apps for iOS and Android as well as its Windows mainstay.
 Its range has extended beyond British maps to include those from Australia, Canada, France, New Zealand, Norway, South Africa and the U.S.A.
 The latter includes DeLorme maps as well as those from USGS, which contain 1:63000 data for Alaska as well as those at the 1:24000 scale for elsewhere.
 Usefully, there is a try before you buy feature that I wish that I had tried earlier because it might have had me looking at maps before picking only those that I really needed.

 It was the Discovery Walking Guides website that brought this tool to my notice.
 It is an Android app that allows the use of maps from Britain’s Ordnance Survey and France’s IGN along with the aforementioned other publisher’s maps of Spain and Portugal.
-The selection may be more limited than some and it is becoming a crowded market these days but there mist be some who use this app to serve their needs.
+The selection may be more limited than some and it is becoming a crowded market these days but there must be some who use this app to serve their needs.